NOTICE OF ANNUAL GENERAL MEETING

 Opening day was an exhilarating experience for everyone involved and the 2,000 spectators.
 Dedicated by the Coast Salish, inspired by special guest Celine Cousteau and officially opened with Mayor Cross, Gary Lunn, Murray Coell and Board Chair Peter Lloyd cutting the kelp ribbon, it was a proud day.

-The New Marine Centre Society is a registered BC Society and Canada Revenue Agency registered charity.
-Recent year-end financial reports are available below.
+The New Marine Centre Society is a registered BC Society (S-0048692) and Canadian charity (CRA #860673094RR0001).
+Please find below the Society's constitution & bylaws as well as recent year-end financial reports.
 For more information about the Society or Centre please contact Mark Loria, Executive Director - ed (at) salishseacentre.org.